akrzemi1/papers/notes/contract_definitions.md

 }
 ```

-This is called an *injected run-time check*. `HANDLE_CONTRACT_VIOLATION()` is subject to further implementation-defined behavior, such as calling user-provided funcion, or doing nothng, or maybe doing something even different.
+This is called a *run-time check*. `HANDLE_CONTRACT_VIOLATION()` is subject to further implementation-defined behavior, such as calling user-provided funcion, or doing nothng, or maybe doing something even different.

 This definition leaves open the question whether or not `P` should be allowed to have side effects, as well as what "side effects" would mean in this context.